tgnemecek/core-website/src/collections/events/2022-01-11-core-leadership-mastery-program.md

   *The coaches and facilitators are both challenging and compassionate.
 They combined inspiration with a no-excuses teaching style that made sure I got quick and lasting results.*

-  *.I have had many coaches over the years, but no one has kept my interest, built my confidence, and made sure I continued to grow as a leader as Sharon has.
+  *I have had many coaches over the years, but no one has kept my interest, built my confidence, and made sure I continued to grow as a leader as Sharon has.
 And I have the promotions to prove it!*

   *Auke is a unique leadership coach.
 I have engaged him for years and he has not only brought me but also my whole company through tough times.*